Vivian Cheruiyot: Career

-She retained her World's Best 10K title in 2010.
+Cheruiyot retained her World's Best 10K title in 2010.
 An appearance at the 2010 IAAF World Indoor Championships resulted in a silver medal in the 3000 m behind Meseret Defar.
-She headed the Kenyan 5000 m challenge at the 2010 African Championships in Athletics in Nairobi and beat Defar on this occasion to take the African title.
-After this, her main focus of the year was the 2010 IAAF Diamond League.
+Cheruiyot then headed the Kenyan 5000 m challenge at the African Championships in Athletics in Nairobi and beat Defar on this occasion to take the African title.
+After this, her main focus of the year was the Diamond League.
 She took victories in the 5000 m at the Meeting Areva and Memorial van Damme and was elected the inaugural Diamond League Trophy winner for the event on overall points.
-She defeated Sentayehu Ejigu at the 2010 IAAF Continental Cup to take the 5000 m gold medal for Africa.
-Another gold medal in the event came at the 2010 Commonwealth Games in Delhi, where she headed a Kenyan podium sweep with Sylvia Kibet and Ines Chenonge.
-She returned to Kenya to train and took an 8 km win at the Tuskys Cross Country meeting.
+She defeated Sentayehu Ejigu at the Continental Cup to take the 5000 m gold medal for Africa.
+Another gold medal in the event came at the Commonwealth Games held that year in Delhi, where she headed a Kenyan podium sweep with Sylvia Kibet and Ines Chenonge.
+Cheruiyot returned to Kenya to train and took an 8 km win at the Tuskys Cross Country meeting.
 She ended the year on a high note with a win at the BOclassic 5K race on New Year's Eve.

 Cheruiyot began preparing for the World Cross Country Championships in January 2011 and came third at the Great Edinburgh Cross Country before overhauling Linet Masai to win the Cross de Itálica in Seville.
 A second-place finish at the Kenyan Cross Country Championships guaranteed her a place in the Kenyan squad and, in contrast to her successes on the track, she was looking to win her first cross country medal on the world stage.
-Her rival Masai led the initial charge at the 2011 IAAF World Cross Country Championships, but Cheruiyot broke away on the final lap to secure the gold medal and lead Kenya to the women's team title.
+Her rival Masai led the initial charge at the World Cross Country Championships, but Cheruiyot broke away on the final lap to secure the gold medal and lead Kenya to the women's team title.

 She started 2012 with a win at the World's Best 10K and improved her best on the roads to 30:47 minutes.
-She opened the 2012 Diamond League circuit with narrow wins ahead of Meseret Defar, first in the 3000 m in Doha then over 5000 m in Rome.
-She guaranteed her place at the Olympics by winning the 10,000 m trial in Nairobi in June.
-At the Olympics, she won a silver medal in the 5000 metres and a bronze medal at the 10000 metres.
+She opened the Diamond League circuit with narrow wins ahead of Meseret Defar, first in the 3000 m in Doha and then over 5000 m in Rome.
+Cheruiyot guaranteed her place at the Olympics by winning the 10,000 m trial in Nairobi in June.
+At the Olympics, she won the silver medal in the 5000 metres and a bronze at the 10,000 metres.

 In 2018, she won the 2018 London Marathon with a time of 2:18:31.

-She finished second in the 2018 New York City Marathon, finishing in 2:26:02 far behind winner Mary Keitany in 2:22:48, and 20 seconds ahead of Shalane Flanagan who finished in 2:26:22.
+She took second place in the 2018 New York City Marathon, finishing in 2:26:02 far behind winner Mary Keitany in 2:22:48, and 20 seconds ahead of Shalane Flanagan who ran 2:26:22.